 Psychological Effects of Bullying #5.
 Affective Disorders

 Affective disorders refer to mood and anxiety disorders.
 Depression, a mood disorder, is a common sign of bullying.
 It will represent as a disinterest in once enjoyed activities, a low mood, a change in self-esteem and a change in sleep patterns.
 Some may self-harm and experience ideas of suicide – this is dependent on the severity of the bullying.
 If untreated, the child is at high risk of developing chronic depression and/or bi-polar disorder.

 Anxiety disorders stem from fear and an inability to communicate distress.
 The frustration of this inability will create a sense of psychological discomfort and anxiety.
 The child will also develop a fear of the situation in which he/she will interact with the bully.
 “Anticipatory anxiety” and panic attacks may be experienced.
 If not treated social anxiety disorder may be a later diagnosis.

-6. Post-traumatic Stress Disorder
+Psychological Effects of Bullying #6.
+Post-traumatic Stress Disorder

 Post-traumatic stress disorder (PTSD) is an anxiety disorder.
 It occurs when the individual experiences a memory “flashback” of a traumatic event which causes extreme distress.
 This momentary experience occurs during a state of depersonalisation, thus they are re-living the traumatic event in detail.
 It is this depersonalisation which contributes to the severe anxiety experienced.
 Short-term effects among children include loss of interest in enjoyed activities, clinging to guardians, nightmares, bed wetting and mutism (not speaking).
 If not treated the child will be at higher risk of meeting a full diagnosis of PTSD.
 Furthermore, those suffering mutism may not regain speech.